 - Abuse.
-Past history of physical or sexual abuse
+Past history of physical or sexual abuse.

 The Symptoms of Depression

-- Extreme fatigue
+- Extreme fatigue.

-- Slowed motor and cognitive functioning
+- Slowed thought functions and movements.

-- Sudden weight loss or gain
+- Sudden weight change.

-- Loss of interest in things once enjoyed
+- Loss of interest in things once enjoyed.

-- Inappropriate feelings of guilt or shame
+- Feelings of guilt or shame.

 How is Depression Treated?